NLnetLabs/krill/doc/development/hsm/architecture.md

 - Be robust in case of network delays and errors and problems in external signing services.
 Retry requests that fail due to issues potentially caused by transient network degradation.
 Re-use TCP+TLS sessions to avoid costly TCP+TLS setup and teardown costs per request to the signer service.

+- Use the `cryptoki` PCKS#11 crate instead of the `pkcs11` crate as the latter was found to be broken on non-x86_64 architectures, because the `cryptoki` crate was specifically created to address issues with the `pkcs11` crate and because the `cryptoki` crate is actively maintained.

 ## Design

 Old: Prior to the addition of HSM support there was only ever a single Signer and control flow looked like this: